jayanthk82/PYTHON_PROBLEM-SOLVING/README.md

 # PYTHON_PROBLEM-SOLVING

+This repo is created to track my coding journey.
-The implementation codes of some common syntax practice  and leetcode or any other solved problems are summarized during my learning process.
+I will be solving problems from various platforms like LeetCode, HackerRank, CodeForces, etc The implementation codes of some common syntax practice or any other solved problems are summarized during my learning process.
 I am still inexperienced, so please feel free to point out any errors.